barseghyanartur/django-dash/README.rst

 path/to/plugin/sample_memo/dash_plugins.py
 -----------------------------------------------
 Step by step review of a how to create and register a plugin and plugin widgets.
-Note, that dash autodiscovers your plugins by name of the file `dash_plugins.py`.
-The module in which the plugins are defined, has to be named `dash_plugins.py`.
+Note, that Dash autodiscovers your plugins if you place them into a file named `dash_plugins.py` of any Django app listed in ``INSTALLED_APPS`` of your Django projects' settings module.

 Define and register the plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~